Installing GIANT

 Setting up the environment

 GIANT is primarily a python package with some modules written in Cython for speed improvements.
 This makes installation fairly straight forward in most Unix-like environments.
-It should be possible to install GIANT on windows using similar steps to those that follow, but this is untested.
-The following subsections give step by step instructions for installing GIANT.
+It should be possible to install GIANT on Windows using similar steps to those that follow, but this is untested.
+The following subsections give step-by-step instructions for installing GIANT.

 1. Before we begin there are a couple OS specific instructions